makrai/notes/tenney19-context-probe-sent-contextl-word-repr-iclr.md

   * particularly pronounced on constituent and semantic role labeling, where the model may be benefiting from better handling of morphology by character-level or subword representations.
-* ELMo-style scalar mixing (mix) instead of concatenation improves significantly on both deep Transformer models (BERT and GPT).
-We
+* ELMo-style scalar mixing (mix) instead of concatenation improves signif on both deep Transformer models (BERT and GPT)
-  * most relevant information being contained in intermediate layers, which
+  * most relevant information being contained in intermediate layers
   * agrees with Blevins+ (2018), Peters+ (2018a), and Devlin+ (2018), and with
     * Peters+ (2018b): top layers may be overly specialized to next-word pred
 * When using scalar mixing (mix), we observe that the